-Inside, the sitting room has an effortlessly stylish scheme which exudes warmth and comfort, filled with light from windows on every side overlooking the pretty cottage garden and the mill stream below.
+Inside, the sitting room has an effortlessly stylish scheme that exudes warmth and comfort, filled with light from windows on every side overlooking the pretty cottage garden and the mill stream below.
 Add plush carpeting throughout, comfortable sofas, and quality soft furnishings from local producers to the mix and you are promised a really rather lovely holiday stay.

 Head upstairs for a distinctly Scottish vibe and a stained glass window for added charm.
-This leads into to two en-suite bedrooms where heritage shades, crisp linens and tweedy throws will make it hard to resist a lazy lie-in with a good book.
+This leads into two en-suite bedrooms where heritage shades, crisp linens and tweedy throws will make it hard to resist a lazy lie-in with a good book.

-For families, the addition of a separate games room with table tennis and table football will keep children entertained for hours.......and perhaps the adults in the party too!
+For families, the addition of a separate games room with table tennis and table football will keep children entertained for hours...and perhaps the adults in the party too!

 Access door leading straight into the sitting room.

 Sitting room with two double sofas and armchair, large flat screen TV and DVD player, dining space with seating for four.

 Kitchen is fully equipped with electric oven, ceramic hob, fridge, dishwasher, microwave.
 Washing and drying facilities are provided in an external laundry which is shared with two other cottages.
 A freezer is available for use in an external outbuilding.

 Lockable inner-connecting door which leads to the adjoining Wheel House for parties renting both cottages.